Experience Astronomy

 In most states, students need to accumulate at least 120 hours of instruction and course work to receive a high school credit.

-We now offer the Experience Astronomy: Advanced program so your child can accumulate these hours.
+We now offer a high school track, Experience Astronomy PLUS so your child can accumulate these hours (plus 30 more!).
 They’ll need to complete all of the following to accumulate the necessary course hours:

 • complete all the course lectures